Beginner's guide to Construct 3

 Editing instance variables

-You can add as many instance variables to an object as you like, but we only need one for the monster.
+You can add as many instance variables to an object as you like, but we only need one for the goblin.
 Click Add new instance variable.
 The following dialog appears for adding an instance variable.

 Adding the Health instance variable

 Type Health for the name, leave Type as Number, and for Initial value enter 5 (as shown).
-This starts every monster on 5 health.
+This starts every goblin on 5 health.
 When they get hit we'll subtract 1 from the health, and then when health is zero we'll destroy the object.

 Once you're done click OK.
-Notice the variable now appears in the instance variables dialog and also in the properties for the monster as well.
+Notice the variable now appears in the instance variables dialog and also in the properties for the goblin as well.
 You can quickly change initial values in the properties bar, but to add or remove variables you'll need to open the instance variables dialog.
-Also note every object in the layout can have unique instance variable values set as well, so you could for example start every monster with a different amount of health.
+Also note every object in the layout can have unique instance variable values set as well, so you could for example start every goblin with a different amount of health.

 Changing the events